Isn’t the Pope the successor of Peter?

-The Catholic Church teaches that the pope is the successor of Peter basing their doctrine on the following verse: “And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it.
+The Catholic Church teaches that the pope is the successor of Peter claiming that the following verse support their belief: “And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it.
 And I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven” (Matthew 16: 18,19).

-3-From very early times the figure of rock was used by the Hebrew people as a specific term for God (Deuteronomy 32:4; Psalms 18:2).
+3-From very early times, the figure of rock was used by the Hebrew people as a specific term for God.
+“The Lord is my rock and my fortress and my deliverer; (Psalms 18:2 also Deuteronomy 32:4).

 6-Had Christ made Peter chief among the disciples, they would not thereafter have been involved in repeated arguments about which of them “should be accounted the greatest” (Luke 22:24, Matthew 18:1).

 The name Peter is derived from the Greek word “petros” – a “stone.”
 The word “rock” is in Greek “petra” – large mass of rock.
-Obviously a “petros,” or small stone, would, make an impossible foundation for any structure, and Jesus here affirms that nothing less than a “petra,” or “rock,” could suffice.
+Obviously, a “petros,” or small stone, would make an impossible foundation for any structure, and Jesus here confirms that nothing less than a “petra,” or “rock,” would be enough.

-This fact is made even more sure by the words of Christ in Matthew 7:24 ”whosoever heareth these sayings of mine, and doeth them “ is like “a wise man which built his house upon a rock [Gr. petra].”
-Any structure built upon Peter [Gr. pertos], a weak, erring human being, as the Gospel makes plain, has a foundation little better than shifting sand (ch.
-7:27).
-Christ is the Rock that that church is build on.
+This fact is made even more sure by the words of Christ in Matthew 7:24, ”whosoever heareth these sayings of mine, and doeth them “ is like “a wise man which built his house upon a rock [Gr. petra].”
+Any structure built upon Peter [Gr. pertos], a weak, erring human being, as the Scriptures teach, has a foundation little better than shifting sand (Matthew 7:27).
+We can see clearly that Christ is the Rock that that church is build on.

-Could Peter qualify to be the Rock?
-The scriptures say no. Here is why: “And I say also unto thee, That thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it” (Matthew 16:18).
+The scriptures say no. Here is why: Jesus said, “And I say also unto thee, that thou art Peter, and upon this rock I will build my church; and the gates of hell shall not prevail against it” (Matthew 16:18).

 1-The gates of Hell prevailed against Peter when He allowed Satan to speak through him (Matthew16:22).
 Then Jesus answered Peter saying “Get thee behind me, Satan thou art an offense unto me” (Matthew.16:23).

-2- The gates of Hell prevailed again against Peter when he thrice denied his Lord (John 18:25).
+2- The gates of Hell prevailed again against Peter when he denied his Lord three times (John 18:25).

-Peter was an erring human but the church of God was built on the faith in Christ that he expressed “And Simon Peter answered and said, Thou art the Christ, the Son of the living God” (Matthew 16:16).
-By faith in God can the church prevail and triumph over all the powers of darkness.
+Peter was an erring human but the church of God was built on the faith in Christ that he expressed: “And Simon Peter answered and said, Thou art the Christ, the Son of the living God” (Matthew 16:16).
+The Bible teaches that through faith in God, can the church prevail and triumph over all the powers of darkness.